LimeSurvey/LimeSurvey/CONTRIBUTING.md

   [commit message guidelines](https://manual.limesurvey.org/Standard_for_Git_commit_messages).

-## Writing Translatable Code
+## Writing translatable code

-We use gettext-tooling to
-extract user-facing strings and pull in translations based on the user's locale at runtime.
+We use gettext-tooling to extract user-facing strings and pull in translations based on the user's locale at runtime.
 In order for this tooling to work, all user-facing strings must be wrapped in the `gT()` translation function, so they can be extracted into files for the translators.

 When adding user-facing strings to your work, follow these guidelines:
 * Use full sentences.
 Strings built up out of concatenated bits are hard to translate.